|

 nervous system was found to be mobile, and not fixed.

-designed to stretch the fascia, releasing the binding between
+designed to gently stretch the fascia, releasing the binding between

 fascia, integument, and muscles.
 This helps eliminate long-standing